Food, shelter and clothing are necessary fundamentals that everyone should have.

 Take a moment to look at the care instructions of your tent.
 You must be aware that each tent is different in terms of care and maintenance.
 Ruining the material or the features before you get to test it out on the field will be a waste of your investment.

 Be gentle with the most important parts of the tent, i.e., the poles and moving parts such as the zipper.
-While they may be easy to replace in normal circumstance, a break during emergency situations can spell disaster.
+While they may be easy to replace in normal circumstances, a break during emergency situations can spell disaster.